LongxingTan/open-retrievals/docs/source/quick-start.rst

 .. note::

-    Use the write pooling_method while calling, add the query_instruction if it's not embedding into the data already.
+    - Use the right pooling_method while calling, add the query_instruction if it's not embedding into the data already.
+    - Don't forget set remove_unused_columns=False in TrainingArguments

 1.1 Fine-tune embedding